 - Regulates the water passages

-Traditional Chinese Medicine Indications and Acupressure Point Combinations:
+Traditional Chinese Medicine Indications and Acupressure Point Combinations of KI 7:

 Weak Lumbar Region of the Lower Back

 For chronic achy lower back pain due to Kidney Deficiency or, apply the the Water Element Acupressure Stick to acupressure point Kidney 7 and acupressure point Kidney 3 and acupressure point Bladder 60 using the tonification method (clockwise motion) and consider our topical Chinese herbal remedies for pain relief found here!

 For night sweats due to Kidney Yin Deficiency apply the Water Element Acupressure Stick to acupressure point Kidney 7 using reduction method (counter-clockwise motion) and consider our organic Yin Valley herbal formula

 Cautions: Do not use acupressure as self-care when pregnant without the guidance of a licensed acupuncturist.
 Always discuss new treatment modalities with your local health care professional.

 Ramasamy V1.
 Acupuncture for the Treatment of Paraneoplastic Night Sweats.
 J Acupunct Meridian Stud.
 2018 Aug;11(4):159-161. doi: 10.1016/j.jams.2018.03.001.
 Epub 2018 Mar 21.

 Lund, K. S., Siersma, V., Brodersen, J., & Waldorff, F. B. (2019).
 Efficacy of a standardised acupuncture approach for women with bothersome menopausal symptoms: a pragmatic randomised study in primary care (the ACOM study).
 BMJ open, 9(1), e023637. doi:10.1136/bmjopen-2018-023637